 It's fair to say that 2020 has been a challenging year.
 If you're wanting to relax, why not book a 2021 wellness break in Bath and start the new year feeling refreshed?
 Bath has been the centre of wellbeing in the UK for centuries, dating back to the Roman era when the allure of natural thermal waters drew travellers from all over Europe.

-The hot springs still bubble away today, and Bath continues to be a place of relaxation and rejuvenation.
-From spa treatments to comedy shows, fine dining to museum exploring, there are plenty of ways to feel good in Bath.
+The hot springs still bubble away today, and Bath continues to be a place of relaxation.
+From spa treatments to fine dining and museum exploration, there are plenty of ways to rejuvenate in Bath...

 Where to Stay?

-Start your afternoon with a quintessential Bath experience and enjoy a luxurious afternoon tea at a local hotel, such as The Royal Crescent Hotel & Spa or No.15 Great Pulteney.
-Historic tearooms like Hands Tearoom and the Regency Tea Rooms at the Jane Austen Centre offer afternoon tea with a Georgian twist, or for a truly unique experience take afternoon tea onboard a double-decker bus with Brigit’s Bakery Bus Tour.
+Start your afternoon with a quintessential Bath experience and enjoy an afternoon tea at a local hotel, such as The Roseate Villa or No.15 Great Pulteney.
+Historic tearooms like The Bath Bun offer afternoon tea with a Georgian twist, or for a taste of luxury, tuck into an indulgent afternoon tea at The Royal Crescent Hotel & Spa.